marcov64/Lsd/Readme.txt

 Linux Installation
 ******************

-To use the Lsd system it is necessary to have a GNU GCC compiler with the standard libraries and the Tcl/Tk 8.5/8.6 package; you likely have Tcl/Tk already installed on your system, but you may need the "development" package for your Tcl/Tk version.
-Use your preferred package manager to get the 'dev' package.
-In Debian or Ubuntu, you can use "sudo apt-get install tcl8.6-dev tk8.6-dev".
-Remember you need the packages to match the architecture (32 or 64-bit) you are using for Lsd (apt-get manages that transparently).
+To use the Lsd system it is necessary to have the GNU gcc/g++ compiler (version 4.9+) with the standard libraries, including zlib and Tcl/Tk 8.5/8.6 packages; you likely have zlib/Tcl/Tk already installed on your system but you may need the development packages.
+Use your preferred package manager to get the 'dev' package versions and beware of 32/64-bit variants according to your architecture.
+In Debian or Ubuntu, you can use "sudo apt-get install zlib1g-dev tcl8.6-dev tk8.6-dev" to make sure you have the correct libraries.

+Please check your configuration has at least g++ 4.9 installed (you may check it by issuing the command "g++ -v" in terminal).
+In Debian or Ubuntu you may use "sudo apt-get install g++", if necessary.
+Ubuntu minimum supported version is 15.04 (older versions can be updated to use g++ 4.9 but this is not the default configuration).

-Though not strictly necessary, it is also suggested to have the GDB debugger (for low-level inspection of a simulation working) and the gnuplot graphical package (for advanced graphics).
+Though not strictly necessary, it is also suggested to have the gdb debugger (for low-level inspection of a simulation) and the gnuplot graphical package (for advanced graphics).
 In Debian or Ubuntu, use "sudo apt-get install gdb gnuplot" to install both.

 To unpack the distribution file (e.g., LsdXX.zip) simple unzip it in the chosen directory (e.g., ~/Lsd).
 This will create the whole directory structure.